-Having a garage sale is something which is often done more out of necessity than out of desire.
+Having a garage sale is often done more out of necessity than out of desire.

 We’d all like a little more money, and little more free space, but there’s no denying that picking through all your stuff, hauling it outside, and selling it for pennies on the dollar is a daunting prospect all on its own.

-But if you follow the tips provided on this list, you should be able to improve your bottom line.
-If you have a smashing success, you might even be able to make a 4-figure income from your garage sale!
+If you have a smashing success, you might even be able to make a 4-figure income from your yard sale!

 My girlfriend and I made almost $1000 in a 2 day garage sale a few years back by simply following these principals.